habitry/habitry_source/Habitry.md

 The fact is that if you’re reading this tutorial, habit-based behavior change in groups is probably out of your comfort zone.
 There might be some things which you feel is out of your scope of practice or just something you’d rather not spend their time on.
 Luckily, Habitry is precisely in Coach Stevo’s wheelhouse (because he created it).
 If you seem caught in a loop with your clients or discussions about habits are not how you want to spend your time, then Coach Stevo is available.
 Shoot him an email at info@habitry.com or coach@coachstevo.com with “HELP!” in the subject line and he’ll get right back to you.
 If a conversation is too personal or in-depth for your comfort, you can even encourage the client to set up a phone call with Coach Stevo.
 He will happily discuss nutrition habits and habit-change with anyone in the cohort.
 Importantly, if you also feel like a client is struggling with depression, anxiety, or disordered eating in the Habitry program, please reach out to Coach Stevo as soon as possible.
 He has training in identifying these signs as well as a wide referral network of experts, including mental health professionals, who will have the tools to get your client the help he or she needs.

 #####Keeping the Momentum
-So it’s been two weeks and your cohort is banging out habits, check ins, reflections, and is so supportive you wondered why you never tried this group stuff before.
+So it’s been two weeks and your cohort is banging out habits, checkins, reflections, and is so supportive you wondered why you never tried this group stuff before.
 Good!
 Let’s keep it going!
 In this section we’ll cover:
 - Reviewing the Previous habit.
 - How to choose the next habit.
 - The New Habit Introduction.